Welcome and Congratulations on Your Acceptance to Catholic Law!

 First Year Curriculum and Registering for Classes

-All First-Year Students - Incoming first-year students (day and evening division) will be assigned to class sections typically by mid-July.
+All First-Year Students - Incoming first-year students (day and evening divisions) will be assigned to class sections typically by mid-July.
 Thereafter, the Registrar automatically assigns courses and notifies students of their schedules.
 Thus, first-year students need not register for first semester courses.

-Assignments for First Classes
+Books and Assignments for First Classes

-You will be able to determine your course schedule and required books once you have received your section assignment in late summer.
-After your class section and schedule are confirmed, you can purchase your books at the University Bookstore or from any other source you choose.
+You will be able to determine your course schedule and required books once you have received your class assignment in late summer.
+Many professors will reach out to their classes prior to orientation, so please be on the lookout for emails from your professors.
+To learn more about our faculty click here.
+Note that you will receive a password for the online syllabi managing system once you arrive for Orientation.
+After your class schedule is confirmed, you can purchase your books through the University Bookstore or from any other source you choose.
 If there are no materials identified for a course, the professor is still in the process of selecting materials for the semester.

 Survival Guide for New Students